You’ve got an ace service or programme to launch and you’re ready to give the whole process everything you’ve got.

 Creating a Launch Monster

-Slap dash marketing (and sales)
+Slapdash marketing (and sales)

-Mistakes as learning opportunities
+Mistakes are learning opportunities

 Go on, choose that option…I dare you!

 When it comes to launches, it might feel like life or death, but it definitely is NOT.
-The sun continues to rise*and set no matter how many people do or don’t choose to work with you after a launch.
+The sun continues to rise and set no matter how many people do or don’t choose to work with you after a launch.

 And there is always another ‘next time’ for your launch.
 And when that time comes – think back to the learning opportunities from your last launch and make a plan for nudging past them next time.